Love? That was not what I expected.

 The premises they were moving to were partly funded by local investors, with the ground floor offering long-term living space to people experiencing homelessness.

 The well-loved but cash-strapped business needed a way of transporting tens of thousands of books the short distance to its new location.
 After an appeal for help, 250 people turned up to make a human chain, moving the books to their new destination.

 Community support and kindness can run deep and offer help in unlikely situations.

 Employee number 107, Chade-Meng Tan, left Google to start the Search Inside Yourself Leadership Institute.

 His motivation, having helped countless Googlers to find inner peace and clear their minds of stress, was to spread a message of happiness, meditation, and peace across the world.

 Chade-Meng has creatively transformed mindful-based tradition into a business and personal-development program to make a difference in people’s lives.

-In 2004, Lego—the well-known children’s’ toymaker—was failing.
-It had become irrelevant in a world where ever-evolving technology and superhero franchises were top of most Christmas lists.
-In October that year, Jørgen Vig Knudstorp took over as CEO and changed both its culture and started a new journey that has since seen profits rise by over 40%.
+In 2004, LEGO, the well-known children’s toymaker, was failing.
+It had become irrelevant in a world where ever-evolving technology and superhero franchises were at the top of most Christmas lists.
+In October that year, Jørgen Vig Knudstorp took over as CEO and both changed its culture and started a new journey that has since seen profits rise by over 40%.